CeciliaSG/recipe_converter/README.md

     1. `heroku/python`
     2. `heroku/nodejs`

 5. In the Buildpacks section, add buildpacks.
-Note order in which you add buildpacks :Python first and nodejs.
+Note order in which you add buildpacks: Python first and nodejs.
 6. No go to Deployment.
 In deployment method click on "GitHub"(for repository)
 7. The connect to GitHub, find your repository and click  connect.
 8. Under connect to GitHub-section, you can either chose automatic deploys with Enable Automatic Deploys or Manual Deploy, to deploy manually.